Oil is poured into a vehicle with a funnel.

 Oil is drained underneath a vehicle into a drip pan.

 Raise the vehicle using a jack and support it with a car jack stand to make it steady.
 Once the car is raised, get underneath to identify the drain plug (a large nut located at the bottom of the oil pan under the engine).
-The drain plug should be found quickly, but if you can’t reach it, you may need to crawl further under the car.
+The drain plug should be found quickly, but you may need to crawl further under the car if you can’t reach it.

-As soon as you get the drain plug, place a recycle container beneath it.
+Place a recycle container beneath the drain plug as soon as you get it.
 Ensure your container is big enough to catch all the oil from your car engine.
-You should then unscrew the drain plug and let the oil drain into the container.
+You should unscrew the drain plug and let the oil drain into the container.

 Be sure to protect your hands with rubber gloves or a paper towel.
 Once you empty the engine, use a paper towel or rag to wipe off the vehicle and return the oil drain plug.